AmbientServices/AmbientServices/README.md

 }
 ```

-### Default Provider
+### Default Implementation
-The default provider implements the interface with thread-safe lock-free instances.
+The default implementation uses thread-safe lock-free instances.

 ## AmbientServiceProfiler
 The `AmbientServiceProfiler` interface abstracts a low-overhead service profiler with performance designed for always-on course-grained profiling.
 This profiling can be used to determine how the time for a request, program, or time window was used.
-The code being profiled calls into the `IAmbientServiceProfiler` each time the executing system switches.
+The code being profiled calls into the `IAmbientServiceProfiler` each time the system that is executing switches.
 A system identifier contains a main system name followed by various subsystem and result identifiers (of course results aren't available until the next system begins executing, so the profiler allows the service to update the system identifier after execution completes).
 The consumer of the service profiler may want to ignore some or all of the susbsystem and result parts of the identifier and can do so using the system group transform setting, which is a regular expression that matches only the desired pieces of the identifier, causing statistics from one or more subsystems and/or results to be grouped together.
 For example, a system identifier might be `SQL/Database:My-database/Table:User/Result:Failed`.